 If you’re looking to buy a second hand car, see our guide on buying a car for some advice before you hand over the cash.

 Having a manual licence could be more attractive and affordable for a first-time buyer as there’s more variety to choose from.
 Fuel efficiency is another advantage as fuel consumption is less in a manual when compared to an automatic vehicle.

 Many older automatic cars are also not as cost-friendly to run when it comes to repairs and fuel, and the upfront cost of the car might even be more.

-All in all, it seems that it’s not only the culture of the UK that makes most people go out and get their manual licence, but also the cost-effectiveness that comes with having one over an auto-only licence.
+All in all, it seems that it’s not only the culture of the UK that makes most go out and get a manual licence, but also the cost-effectiveness that comes with having one over an auto-only licence.

 The better option for the majority of young learners appears to be getting a manual driving licence - it could be cheaper to learn, cheaper to insure and will give you far more buying options.